 - The Mindfulness App includes guided meditations focusing on the body (including a special app for pregnant couples) and developing compassion.

-- Mindfulness Daily offers daily excercises to help build a practice in just a few minutes a day.
+- Mindfulness Daily offers daily exercises to help build a practice in just a few minutes a day.

 - I-Here-Now is an ACT and mindfulness app for managing stress and increasing wellbeing.